RhetTbull/textinator/README.md

 ## Installation

 Download and open the latest installer DMG from the [release](https://github.com/RhetTbull/textinator/releases) page then drag the Textinator icon to Applications and follow instructions below to grant Full Disk Access.
+To launch Textinator the first time you'll need to right-click on the app icon and select "Open" otherwise you may get a warning about unknown developer as the app is not signed with an Apple Developer ID.

 ![Installer DMG](images/installer.png)